 This quote of Hudson Taylor always challenges me when I read his book Hudson Taylor’s Spiritual Secret.
 His goal was to see how much He could give for the cause of Christ.
 To see how much he could let go of.

 …I soon found that I could live upon very much less than I had previously thought possible.
 Butter, milk, and other luxuries I ceased to use, and found that by living mainly on oatmeal and rice, with occasional variations, a very small sum was sufficient for my needs.

 What a perspective!
 He also found “in self-denial and the daily cross a fellowship with the Master nothing else could yield.”
 Letting go is a key to stepping in.

 So…what do you need to let go of?
-It’s a question I have been asking myself for days.
-It’s not something He takes from me.
-It is something I yield to be more effective for Him.
+It’s a question I’ve been asking myself for days.
+It’s not something he takes from me.
+It’s something I yield to be more effective for Him.
 Something I lay down at His feet as an offering because He gave so much for me.
-Something I let go of because I want to make more room Him.
+Something I let go of because I want to make more room for Him.

 I have such anticipation in my heart about this year.
 Anticipation for His potential coming to pass in my life.
 For open doors and walking into dreams.
 I’m ready to let it go and run.
 How about you?